dima-brook/w3f_application/elrond_bridge.md

 + Liquidity transfer form an account in a substrate Parachain to Elrond or form Elrond to a Parachain.
 + Selling or purchasing Parachain based NFTs by an account holder in Elrond or vice versa.
-+ Cross chain NFT based games with RPC connected smart contracts.
++ Cross chain games with RPC connected smart contracts.
-+ Lending or borrowing eGold, sovereign Parachain coins or NFTs.
++ Lending or borrowing eGold, sovereign Parachain coins or other liquidity.
 + Cross-chain NFT smart contracts with royalties.
-+ Cross-chain NFT insurances.
++ Cross-chain insurances.

 ## Team

 ### Team members

+- Stat Oskin - Advisor
 - Dmitry Brook - CTO, Project Lead
 - Virbal Kint - Expert in Move, Rust & Co-Founder
 - Rupansh Sekar - Expert in C, Rust and blockchain development